GRAND ENSEMBLE – Pierre Sauvageot/Lieux publics & Copenhagen Phil

 With the complicit ears of Roland Hayrabédian, conductor of Musicatreize, Philippe Carrese, director and author.

-Grand Ensemble is a production by Lieux Publics, national centre for creation in public space, and pale européen in partnership with Copenhagen Phil.
+Grand Ensemble is a production by Lieux publics, CNAREP (Centre national des arts de la rue et de l’espace public) et pôle européen, in partnership with Copenhagen Phil.

 This performance has received a production aid by the IN SITU ACT project, co-funded by the Creative Europe Programme of the European Union